Schlossparktheater-Altrossthal/Website/README.md

 - `pnpm start:proxy` – emulate the Docker proxy setup locally.
 - `pnpm swatches:gen` / `pnpm design-system:tokens` – update color palettes and
   design tokens.
+- `pnpm ts-node scripts/cron/aggregate-http-metrics.ts` – aggregate raw HTTP
+  analytics into the summary tables.
+- `pnpm ts-node scripts/cron/aggregate-session-metrics.ts` – derive session,
+  traffic and realtime insights.
+- `pnpm ts-node scripts/cron/aggregate-page-metrics.ts` – compute page and device
+  performance metrics.

+### Server analytics aggregation

+The server analytics dashboard pulls its metrics from the aggregated tables in Postgres.
+A dedicated cron endpoint at `/api/cron/server-analytics` executes the entire pipeline (HTTP, session and page analytics).
+Protect the route by passing the `x-cron-secret` header with the value from `CRON_SECRET`.
+When the header is missing or invalid the request is rejected with `401`.

+Aggregation windows and retention policies are configurable via the environment variables `ANALYTICS_HTTP_WINDOW_MINUTES`, `ANALYTICS_HTTP_BUCKET_MINUTES`, `ANALYTICS_SESSION_WINDOW_DAYS`, `ANALYTICS_SESSION_RETENTION_DAYS`, `ANALYTICS_PAGE_WINDOW_DAYS` and `ANALYTICS_PAGE_RETENTION_DAYS`.
+These values act as initial defaults and can later be adjusted directly from the “Einstellungen” tab on the server analytics page.
+All scripts under `scripts/cron/*` use the shared pipeline logic, so the same configuration applies whether the job is triggered via the API route or a standalone task runner.

 ### Quality checks